 This qualification route is divided into Foundation and Final levels.
 Your employer will most likely have a preferred route that they will support you in undertaking.

-You may qualify for the Foundation level by either undertaking the five Patent Examination Board (PEB) Foundation Examinations or by undertaking one of several IPReg-approved courses.
-These IPReg-approved courses are listed in the IPReg Rules for the Examination and Admission of Individuals to the Registers of Patent and Trade Mark Attorneys, which can be found at: www.ipreg.org.uk
+You may qualify for the Foundation level by either undertaking the five Patent Examination Board (PEB) examinations or by undertaking one of the IPReg approved courses.
+These are listed in the IPReg regulations Rules for the Examination and Admission of Individuals to the Registers of Patent and Trade Mark Attorneys 2011, which can be found at:

-There are four Final Examinations: FD1, FD2, FD3 and FD4.
-The footnote on page 42 explains the relationship of the EQE examinations to the Final Examinations.
-The four Final Examinations test knowledge of relevant intellectual property laws, the ability to draft and amend patent applications, and the ability to assess the validity of a patent and the infringement risks it presents.
+There are four Final examinations; FD1, FD2, FD3 and FD4.
+The footnote over the page explains the relationship of the EQE examinations to the Final Examinations.
+IPReg recognises the EQE Papers A and B as equivalent to FD2 and FD3.
+These test knowledge of relevant intellectual property laws, the ability to draft and amend patent applications, and the ability to assess the validity of a patent and the infringement risks it presents.

 Full details can be found on the EQE website at www.epo.org/learning-events

-This examination can be taken two years after the beginning of your period of training under the supervision of a European patent attorney.
+This examination can be taken two years after the beginning of your period of training.

-The four ‘main’ examination papers (A, B, C and D) can be taken after successfully completing the pre-examination and after three years’ experience under the supervision of a European patent attorney.
-These papers cover the EPO’s laws and procedures, the drafting and amendment of European patent applications, and the preparation of a formal opposition to a European patent.
+Four papers, A, B, C and D can be taken after successfully completing the pre-examination.
+These cover the EPO’s laws and procedures, the drafting and amendment of European patent applications, and the preparation of a formal opposition to a European patent.

 Support for studying

-Most employing firms offer a formal or an informal training programme that both helps you develop the skills you need to work as a patent attorney and supports you in developing the knowledge and skills required to successfully complete the UK and European professional qualifications.
+Most employing firms offer a formal or an informal training programme that both helps you develop the skills you need to work as a patent attorney, and supports you in developing the knowledge and skills required to successfully complete both the UK and European professional qualifications.

 The Informals provide a range of support for the trainee.
 You can read more about this here.